Research, publishing and licensing

 This is to protect it so it can be used for the benefit of the institution and to make sure any commercial use of the IP is handled properly.

-If you are using other researchers' data you will need to consider if the licence allows you to do what you want.
-You can always contact another researcher for additional permission.
+If you are using other researchers' data you will need to consider if the licence under which the data is available allows you to do what you want.
+You can always contact the rights owner for additional permission.
 This may also have implications for sharing derivatives or analyses that you have made.

 Care needs to be taken when accessing or distributing data across borders, as laws are not the same, even across Europe.